carmigab/IS23-AM08/README.md

 Some possible ideas in the future may be:

 - add a bias so that some neurons when activated weigh more

+- add the recognition of personal objectives and common objectives (bit complicated)